The Heart Of Ashley Foundation

 Her life was a testimony.
 Her legacy is a movement.

-The Heart of Ashley Foundation was established to honor Ashley’s legacy of extraordinary compassion and mercy.
-Inspired by her unwavering love for God and genuine heart for the hurting, we are a Christ-centered organization dedicated to finding, funding, and equipping the next generation of mercy leaders—continuing the movement she began.
+The Heart of Ashley Foundation exists to carry that movement forward by equipping young leaders who share her heart of mercy and compassion and to bring practical hope to the hurting.WHO WE AREThe Heart of Ashley Foundation was established to honor Ashley’s legacy of extraordinary compassion and mercy.
+Inspired by her unwavering love for God and genuine heart for the hurting, we are a Christ-centered organization dedicated to finding, funding, and equipping the next generation of mercy leaders—continuing the movement she began.WHAT WE DOWe identify and equip young leaders—30 and under—who share Ashley’s heart of compassion.

 Our mission is simple: multiply Ashley’s legacy by empowering the next generation to transform compassion into meaningful action.

-We believe the world needs more people with "The Heart of Ashley"—those who love God, the lost, their families, and the suffering.
+WHY WE DO ITWe believe the world needs more people with "The Heart of Ashley"—those who love God, the lost, their families, and the suffering.
 While we can never replace Ashley, we can multiply her impact by equipping others who share her heart.

 We recognize and honor the trust we've been given and remain faithful stewards of all that has been entrusted to us, knowing that every resource, opportunity, and relationship is a gift from God.
 We don't take them for granted.

-Our foundation's logo comes from Ashley's drawing created shortly before her accident.
+OUR LOGOOur foundation's logo comes from Ashley's drawing created shortly before her accident.
 It represents a powerful truth: God gathers what the world discards—the broken pieces, the forgotten souls, the "mismatched" lives—and weaves them into something beautiful and purposeful.
 Each colorful strand represents someone whose story matters deeply, someone being restored and connected to a greater design.
 This artwork stands as divine confirmation of our calling: to recognize the inherent value in every person, especially those society has overlooked, and help reveal their place in God's masterpiece.

 Psalms 147:3 He heals the brokenhearted and binds up their wounds.